 Barefoot Massage on the Floor!

 Heeling Sole’s own infusion of every barefoot modality that we have researched and trained in.
-It’s part Fijian Barefoot Massage – an aboriginal sports massage brought back from from the Fijian Island of Kadavu, infused with the hypnotic push-pull rolling techniques of Anma, one of the oldest forms of bodywork in the Orient.
-We’ll splice in some spicy Thai Bodywork – where we pull, yank, twist and crank you into different contortions to open joints and target tight muscle lines.
+It’s part Fijian Barefoot Massage – an aboriginal sports massage and trigger point technique brought back from from the Fijian Island of Kadavu, infused with the hypnotic push-pull rolling techniques of Anma and Shiatsu, two of the oldest forms of bodywork from Traditional Chinese Medicine.
 It’s part Rossiter Technique, an active pin and stretch technique to increase mobility.
 The cherry on top is our Fix Pain model of barefoot massage, it’s the delicious “give weight and wait” philosophy of adding sustained pressure, and having the patience and body awareness to wait for that tissue to melt.
 Put it all together, and you’ve got some modern medi-zen and a great massage!

 - $40 for 30 minutes